 This sounds crazy but the truth is that it is not that hard as you imaged.
 In this short tutorial, we will show 3 different tools to create a Windows 10 bootable USB on a Mac computer.
-All of the recoomended methods are working perfectly on macOS Mojave, High Serria, Serria and OS X EL Capitan.
+All of the recoomended methods are working perfectly on macOS Big Sur, Catalina, Mojave, High Serria, Serria and OS X EI Capitan.

 Boot Camp Assistant is the official app to make a dual boot on a Mac computer.
 It is supposed to be the first tool to be shared in this post.
 But after several attempts and according to online feedback, it is not the ideal solution any more because the success rate is so low.
 Instead, we will use UUByte ISO Editor for Mac in this part, which is the perfect tool for this job because it gives you tremendous flexibility.

-For example, if you have a Windows 10 installation disk, you can easily extract it using this software and then create bootable media on a USB stick.
-Alternatively, you can get the ISO file from Microsoft's website and create the bootable media with the built-in burning utility.
+For example, if you have a Windows 10 installation ISO, you can easily extract it using this software and then create bootable media on a USB stick.
+Alternatively, you can get the ISO file from Microsoft's website and create a bootable Windows 10 USB with built-in burning tool .
 In case you need to make specific changes to the ISO file before creating the media, the software will allow you to edit, rename, add and remove content from the ISO file.

-UUByte ISO Editor for Macis can handle ISO files natively on a computer running Mac OS X or macOS.
-It also means you can create a Windows 10 installation USB on a Mac.
+UUByte ISO Editor for Mac is able to handle ISO files natively on a computer running Mac OS X or macOS.
+It also means you can easily create a Windows 10 bootable USB on Mac.
 That's normally a very tough task since Apple uses the DMG format instead of ISO and doesn't offer extensive tools for ISO manipulation.
 With that, let's get into the process:Download Now Download Now

-Step 4 : Select the Burn module in the home screen and pick up the USB drive name.
+Step 3 : Select the Burn module in the home screen and import Windows 10 ISO into the program.
+Then pick up the USB drive name.
 Click the Burn button, and a Windows 10 bootable USB will be ready in a jiffy.

 Step 1: Insert a USB drive with 8GB of space and launch Boot Camp Assistant on your Mac.